openshift/enhancements/enhancements/monitoring/monitoring-stack-operator.md

 _First iteration of the new monitoring operator, showing a monitoring stack with a Prometheus, Grafana and a shared Alertmanager._

-We recommend using either [OperatorSDK](https://github.com/operator-framework/operator-sdk) or [KubeBuilder](https://github.com/kubernetes-sigs/kubebuilder) to develop the operator to increase development efficiency by taking advantage of the higher abstraction constructs, the rich documentation, and a vibrant community.
-Alternatively, we could also consider using a higher-level operator, such as [locutus](https://github.com/brancz/locutus), for rapid development with a path for GitOps deployments.
-In any case, this is an implementation detail that should be left to the team implementing this to decide on.

 ## Design Details

 ### Installation